Updated: Dec 9, 2025 | Source: 2023-2027 Question Pool | Topic: G0A

 Memory Aid

-Real-World Application
+Real-World Example

 Your station evaluation shows RF exposure exceeds limits.
 You must take action: increase distance to antennas, reduce power, install barriers, restrict access to high-exposure areas, or other measures to prevent human exposure.
 This is mandatory - you cannot operate with excessive exposure.
 Taking action to prevent exposure is required.

-FCC Part 97.13Key Concepts
+Reference: FCC Part 97.13

-RF exposure limits, Excessive RF fields, Prevent human exposure, Compliance action
+RF exposure limits Excessive RF fields Prevent human exposure Compliance action

 Verified Content

-Question from official FCC General Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC General Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the G0A topic.